Train Derails in Hammett on Sunday - NewsBreak

 Train Derails in Hammett on Sunday

 MOUNTAIN HOME, Idaho (KLIX)-A train went off the tracks early Sunday morning near the small community of Hammett.
-According to the Elmore County Sheriff's...983thesnake.com
+According to the Elmore County Sheriff's...kezj.com

 MOUNTAIN HOME, Idaho (KLIX)-A train went off the tracks early Sunday morning near the small community of Hammett.
-According to the Elmore County Sheriff's...983thesnake.com
+According to the Elmore County Sheriff's...kezj.com

 Comments / 0